NewYaroslav/aes-cpp/README.md

 ## Vector Overloads

 Most APIs provide `std::vector<uint8_t>` overloads.
 They do **not** copy the input;
-they allocate an output vector and write results directly into it (return uses NRVO/move).
+they allocate a new output vector and write results directly into it (return uses NRVO/move).
 For zero-allocation scenarios, use pointer/size APIs with a caller-provided output buffer, or in-place pointer APIs (same buffer for input/output) where applicable.
 Note: `DecryptGCM` normalizes the tag to 16 bytes (may copy/resize the tag).